thecodersguilduk/tcg_site/site/blog/uncovering-the-hidden-benefits-of-hiring-an-apprentice-for-smes.md

   - Digital Skills
   - blog
 ---
 #### On top of the well known advantages businesses gain when they hire an apprentice developer, there are also plenty of hidden benefits which only begin to take shape once you actually start working with one yourself.
 In this article, we’ll uncover some of the lesser known benefits that can be achieved when hiring an apprentice developer for SMEs.

-### TL;DR
+### This article, at a glance

 *If you’re in a hurry, the seven key hidden benefits an apprentice developer can create for SMEs are:*

-\    1️⃣  *Better staff retention*
-     2️⃣ * Existing staff gaining managerial experience* 3️⃣ * Existing staff gaining teaching and mentoring experience* 4️⃣ * Freeing up additional time for your best developers* 5️⃣ * Greater team culture and core skills*
+➡️ * Better staff retentionExisting staff gaining managerial experience* ➡️  *Existing staff gaining teaching and mentoring experience* ➡️  *Freeing up additional time for your best developers* ➡️  *Greater team culture and core skills*
-     6️⃣ * Improved documentation*
+➡️  *Improved documentation*
-     7️⃣ * And more incentives to follow best practices.*
+➡️  *And more incentives to follow best practices.*

 *Come back and read more about how each one can have a positive impact on your own team when you have more time!*